atomfinger/toUUID/README.md

 Kotlin has access to all the feature Java has, but also has the addition of extension functions.

-Generate based on an integers:
+Generate based on an integer:

 ```kotlin
 val uuid = 1.toUuid()